Los Angeles Almanac Logo

 The Original Saugus Cafe, Santa Clarita.
 Photo from Google Maps, Copyright 2017 Google.

-The Original Saugus Café is the longest operating restaurant in Los Angeles County.
+The Original Saugus Cafe is the longest operating restaurant in Los Angeles County.
 It was opened in 1886 by James Herbert Tolfree as “Saugus Eating House,” located at the north end of the Saugus Rail Depot.
 The train station served as a stop on the vital Southern Pacific rail line connecting Los Angeles with San Francisco.
-The café provided a place for rail passengers to get a bite to eat along the way.
+The cafe provided a place for rail passengers and workers to get a bite to eat along the way.
 The station itself was named after Saugus, Massachusetts, birthplace of local developer Henry Newhall.
-The café simply adopted the station’s name.
+The cafe simply adopted the station’s name.

-In 1905, the café moved across the street from the rail station to where it now stands.
-When Hollywood brought filmmaking to the Santa Clarita Valley (especially western films), the café became a place for movie people to gather off the set.
-Among film notables that spent time at the café were D.W.
+In 1916, the cafe moved across the street from the rail station to approximately where it now stands.
+When Hollywood brought filmmaking to the Santa Clarita Valley (especially western films), the cafe became a place for movie people to gather off the set.
+Among film notables that spent time at the cafe were D.W.
 Griffith, Charlie Chaplin, Douglas Fairbanks, Mary Pickford, Tom Mix, John Ford, Clark Gable, John Hart, Marlene Dietrich, Gary Cooper and John Wayne.

-Today, the café is known as The Original Saugus Café.
-On the surface, the café doesn’t appear more noteworthy than any other eating establishment, yet it has hosted presidents and a stream of movie luminaries and, since 1886, seen more years of diners stopping by than any other eating establishment in Los Angeles County.
+Today, the cafe is known as The Original Saugus Cafe.
+On the surface, it doesn’t appear more noteworthy than any other eating establishment.
+Yet, it has hosted presidents and a stream of movie luminaries and, since 1886, seen more years of serving diners than any other eating establishment in Los Angeles County.

-Sources: Tales of the Saugus Café and LA's Oldest Restaurant Keeps a 130-Year Diner Tradition Alive
+Sources: Tales of the Saugus Cafe, LA's Oldest Restaurant Keeps a 130-Year Diner Tradition Alive, and archived newspaper stories from the Newhall Signal & Saugus Enterprise.

 25861 Railroad Ave, Santa Clarita